-The Regus Work-Life Balance Index for 2012 found people who commute for longer than 45 minutes each way reported lower sleep quality and more exhaustion than those with shorter commutes.
+A 2012 Regus study found people who commute for longer than 45 minutes each way reported lower sleep quality and more exhaustion than those with shorter commutes.

-And to make it even harder to get your head down, the bad posture associated with being sat in a car seat as either a driver or a passenger can badly affect your back.
+And to make it even harder to get your head down, the wrong posture associated with sitting in a car seat as either a driver or a passenger can badly affect your back.